 We have seven screening clinics in metropolitan Adelaide and three mobile units that visit 27 rural and remote locations, as well as six inner and outer metropolitan Adelaide areas, every two years.

-BreastScreen SA is jointly funded by the South Australian component of BreastScreen Australia, the national breast cancer screening program and is jointly funded by the South Australian Department of Health and Ageing and the Australian Government Department of Health and Ageing.
-We operate within the Statewide Services Directorate of the Central Adelaide Health Local Network.
+BreastScreen SA is jointly funded by the South Australian Department of Health and Wellbeing and the Australian Government Department of Health.
+We operate within the Statewide Clinical Support Services Directorate of the Central Adelaide Health Local Network.

 Major policy decisions about the program are determined through the Australian Health Ministers’ Advisory Council (AHMAC).